Luyanda-web09/Introduction-to-AI-IBM-/README.md

 The prompting and tuning layer customizes these general models to specific business needs, while the application layer serves the AI's purpose, similar to traditional AI.
 Overall, the architecture of generative AI is fundamentally different due to the scale of data and models involved, necessitating a new approach to AI development.

-the current state of Artificial Intelligence (AI) and whether we have achieved true AI, particularly in the context of Artificial General Intelligence (AGI).
+The current state of Artificial Intelligence (AI) and whether we have achieved true AI, particularly in the context of Artificial General Intelligence (AGI).

 Understanding AI and AGI